Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Wind dynamics

-As shown by \cite{BerniniPeron2025}, the parameterization of inhomogeneities in hydrodynamic calculations has a determining effect on the obtained relationships between the mass-loss rate and the terminal velocity.
-To find a model closer to the observations, we had calculated several self-consistent models with different distributions of clumps in the wind.
+As shown by \cite{BerniniPeron2025}, the parameterization of inhomogeneities distribution in the wind in hydrodynamic calculations has a determining effect on the obtained relationships between the mass-loss rate and the terminal velocity.
+To find a model closer to the observations, we had calculated several self-consistent models with different distributions of clumps in the wind, varying $f_3$ to control radiative acceleration above the sonic point.
 The best agreement with the observed velocities was shown by the model with $f_1=0.1$, $f_2=20$\,km\,s$^{-1}$ and $f_3=30$\,km\,s$^{-1}$.
 Increasing the value of $f_3$ shifts the position of the minimum of the volume filling factor $f(r)$ to lower velocities.
 As a consequence, we obtain a reduced radiative pressure $g_{\rm rad}$ in the outer part of the wind without any significant change of the balance of forces near the critical point.
 The usage of this parametrization led to a lower terminal wind velocity $v_\infty=230$\,km\,s$^{-1}$ with almost unchanged stellar mass $M_* \approx23\,M_\odot$ compared to the initial self-consistent model with $f_3=20$\,km\,s$^{-1}$.
 The spectrum of the final hydrodynamic model with $f_3=30$\,km\,s$^{-1}$ is nearly identical to the one of baseline model presented in Section~\ref{modeling_section} (Figure~\ref{fig:hydro_comp}).
+The main parameters of the resulting self-consistent model are listed in Table~\ref{tab:par}.
+The luminosity $L=6.5\times10^5\,L_\odot$ in the hydrodynamic model agrees well with the observed photometry, as its wind velocity distribution with remain close to those of the baseline model that uses an analytical velocity profile with similar mass-loss rate.